protocol/research-website/content/posts/202105-hiring/index.md

 Protocol Labs Research has been growing rapidly, with the launch of [CryptoComputeLab](/groups/cryptocomputelab/), [CryptoEconLab](/groups/cryptoeconlab/), and [CryptoNetLab](/groups/cryptonetlab/), a number of [new](/publications/accelerating-content-routing-with-bitswap-a-multi-path-file-transfer-protocol-in-ipfs-and-filecoin/) [projects](/blog/2021/snarkpack-how-to-aggregate-snarks-efficiently/), and new researchers, advisors, and support staff [joining the team](/categories/team/).

-Yet, this is only the beginning of our ambitious roadmap for 2021, and we need your help to execute it!
+Yet this is only the beginning of our ambitious roadmap for 2021, and we need your help to execute it!
 We are currently hiring for a number of roles, including:

 **Support and Management**
 * Research Administrator